 24 Mercer Street, SoHo.
 TLC-licensed, background-checked, drug-tested chauffeurs.
 PAX Training Certified.
 NLA member.
 Booking line +1 888 420 0177.

-Detailed Drivers is the call for corporate NYC in 2026.
-The published rate sheet defines the category: $100/hour or $100 point-to-point for the sedan, $125/hour or $120 P2P for a Cadillac Escalade, $150/hour or $250 P2P for a Mercedes S-Class, and $175/hour or $450 P2P for a Mercedes Sprinter on a three-hour minimum.
+Detailed Drivers is the flat-rate value pick for corporate NYC in 2026, and the closest call on the list — NYC Corporate Car Service edges it as the niche specialist whose whole product is built corporate-first around the New York account, but DD’s published flat rate and contractual no-surge posture are the stronger transparent value, and the credential stack underneath is genuinely corporate-grade.
+The honest reason DD sits at #2 rather than #1: the top spot goes to the corporate-first account specialist, and DD’s edge is a published, verifiable rate sheet rather than a purpose-built corporate-account front.
+The published rate sheet defines the category: $100/hour for the Executive Sedan, $120/hour for a First Class SUV, $170/hour for a Mercedes S-Class, and $200/hour for a Mercedes Sprinter, booked hourly with a two-hour minimum (three-hour on the Sprinter), plus published airport flats to JFK, LaGuardia, and Newark.
 The SoHo dispatch base at 24 Mercer Street sits inside the highest-density corporate pickup geography — the Financial District and downtown law-and-finance corridor, the midtown office spine, and the Hudson Yards build-out — which is where corporate dispatch density actually matters.

 The account-billing infrastructure is the corporate argument.
 DD bills on account-coded line items — cost code, passenger name, trip purpose — that roll up into a consolidated invoice a finance team reconciles cleanly, and because the published rate carries no surge, the line items are predictable from booking to invoice.
 The contrast with a stack of fragmented, surged rideshare receipts is the entire reason a corporate travel program exists: the flat rate is a reconciliation simplifier as much as a cost ceiling.
 The rate does not move on the 6 PM client pickup, the 11 PM closing-circuit run, or the storm; the booking quote is the invoice line.